ArtiyPoltavchenko/recipe_website/recipes/crepes.md

 - Vegetable oil ½ cup
 - Salt to taste
 - Soda on the tip of a knife
-- Cheese 100 г
+- Cheese 100 g
-- Chicken fillet 400 г
+- Chicken fillet 400 g
 - Onion 1 head
 - Butter 2 tablespoons